JBrandonS/MLPNG/README.md

    - `module load conda nvidia/nvhpc`
 2. Create and setup a Python environment with the required packages
    - I have provided `conda-envs/mlpng-gpu.yml` which is the conda env I use on Superpod.
-       - If you have issues installing mpi4py with the nvhpc module, try `CFLAGS=-noswitcherrors pip install mpi4py`
+       - If you have issues installing mpi4py with the nvhpc module, try `CFLAGS=-noswitcherrors pip install mpi4py` this has helped in the past but may not work.
 3. Ensure your data is available in the path expected by the settings file, you can override this with `base_dir` in the settings file or via the command line.
-4. You can now run the code, using `trainer.sh`, or by running the `scripts/trainer.py` with a `--model` argument.
+4. You can now run the code, using `trainer.sh`, or by running `scripts/trainer.py` with a `--model` argument.
 Read below for more information.

 ## Running

 > The best method to run large amounts of data is to use slurm job arrays.

+### Notebooks

+Several jupyter notebooks have been created for testing and are located in the `notebooks/` folder.
+These will use a slightly modified KSW code to run with joblib parallel instead of openMPI as jupyter does not like openMPI.
+This is not recommended for large scale runs but is useful for testing and debugging.

+The `simulator.ipynb` notebook will both simulate generating the data, acting like the `generator.py` script, and run the KSW estimator code like the `estimator.py` script.
+This can be ran standalone and is a good place to start when making modifications.
+This will not save any data.

+The `estimator.ipynb` will run the KSW estimator code on previously generated data.

+The `trainer.ipynb` will run the training code on previously generated data.

 ### Data Generation

 For convenience, a `generator.sh` script is provided.
 To use it:

 1. Make any necessary changes to your settings files in `settings/`.
 2. Check the sbatch files in `sbatch/`.
 You may need to correct the array number to match the settings you will be using.
-Check and change the conda env used in all the `sbatch` files in `sbatch/`.
-You may also want to configure the SLURM options here such as `partition`, `mem`, `cpus-per-task`, and `time` to help your jobs queue faster depending on your needs.
+   - Change the conda env used in all the `sbatch` files in `sbatch/`.
+   - You may also want to configure the SLURM options here such as `partition`, `mem`, `cpus-per-task`, and `time` to help your jobs queue faster depending on your needs.
 3. Point the `generator.sh` script to the correct settings files by changing `SETTINGS`, and update any CLI overrides you want in the `ARGS`.
-If you change the `narray` value you will need to add this to the `SLURM_ARGS`.

 You can then run the script.

-This script will use SLURMs run chaining to queue up runs but only start them once a previous run has been completed.
+> This script will use SLURMs run chaining to queue up runs but only start them once a previous run has been completed.

 #### Manual Data Generation

 The data generator is controlled by settings files located in the `settings/` directory.
 You can specify a different settings file as an argument when running the Python scripts.
 For some arguments, a command line option is available which will take priority.
 All options have defaults.
-See `scripts/core.py` for how everything is implemented.
+See `settings/settings.md` for more.

 To manually generate the data you will need to run the generator python module, providing at least a settings file with optional CLI overrides, from the root folder: